senzing-garage/knowledge-base/presentations/developing-with-grpc/README.md

     raise new_exception(err) from err
 ```

-1. *Problem:*  Code to access Senzing differs from "native" SDK.
+1. *Problem:*  Code to access Senzing via transpiled gRPC differs from native Senzing SDK.
    So you would have to write it one way to access via gRPC and a different way to access natively.
-   Native access look like this:
+   Native Senzing SDK access look like this:

     ```console
     try: